 - ½ inch piece ginger peeled and grated

 - 2 stalks green onions cut into ½ inch pieces

 - 2 tablespoon sea salt

-- 3 tbsp gochugaru or red chili pepper powder
+- 3 tablespoon gochugaru or red chili pepper powder

 - glass mason jars

 - gloves (optional)

 - Rinse napa cabbage well.
 Slice cabbage in half lengthwise.
 Trim off the root end.
 Slice halves into eighths lengthwise, then slice into ½ inch square pieces.